vegaprotocol/documentation/docs/concepts/governance/treasury.md

 Read more about how these work in the [teams and games](../trading-on-vega/discounts-rewards.md#teams-and-games) section.

-**Grants** - raise as a freeform proposal?
-A transfer can send to any Vega key, even if it's an individual and not a reward account.
+**Grants and other initiatives**: A transfer can send to any Vega key, even if it's an individual and not a reward account.
+You can use a freeform proposal to gauge the community's interest and hone the plan before setting up the proposal for transferring assets.

 ## How to allocate the treasury
 The most direct way to propose spending the assets is by submitting a **[proposal to transfer assets](../assets/transfers.md#governance-initiated-transfers)**.